Native Plants for Birds

 – Unknown

 Birds feed on bugs, bugs feed on plants, and plants are the link that sustains this vital food web.
 Together we can build a network of bird, bug and wildlife friendly habitats by planting native plants in our garden.
-Check out these resources to help you roll out the welcome mat for birds and pollinators!

 Selecting Plants